BigFace1V10/trip-generator/README.md

 ### Too Lazy To Make a Travel Plan?
 Try The [Trip Generator](https://www.thetripgenerator.com)!
 https://www.thetripgenerator.com <br>
-A convenient tool to generate your unique and random trip, created with Node.js, Azure Static Web App, and Cosmos DB
+A convenient tool to generate your unique and random trip, created with Node.js, ReactJS, Azure Static Web App, and Cosmos DB

 ## Table of Contents
 - [Product Background](#project-background)